 Please include complete postal addresses, email addresses, and telephone and fax numbers for all authors of the article.

 Submission of a paper to the Journal of Radiosurgery and SBRT implies that it has not been published or submitted elsewhere.
 It will also be assumed all authors have obtained all necessary permissions for the paper to include items such as quotations, figures, tables, results of government-sponsored research, and that authors follow strict ethical rules, as defined in the International Committee of Medical Journal Editors (ICMJE) publication, Recommendations for the conduct, reporting, editing and publication of scholarly work in medical journals (ICMJE Recommendations).

 Guidelines for the Submission of Text

-All submissions should be made as Microsoft Word documents or LATEX.
-The manuscript and references should be double-spaced, presented in an easily readable, standard font and size (such as 10 or 12 pt.
+All submissions should be made as Microsoft Word documents.
+Text in the main body of the manuscript and references should be double spaced, presented in an easily readable, standard font and size (such as 10 or 12 pt.
 Times New Roman or Arial).
 All pages should be numbered.
-All manuscripts must be submitted in English; American or British spelling may be used.
-The manuscript must be accompanied by a cover letter, containing e-mail address, fax and phone number of the corresponding author.
-An abbreviated title of a maximum of 35 characters should be provided as well.
+All manuscripts must be submitted in English; within each paper, either American or British spelling should be consistently used.
+The manuscript must be accompanied by a cover letter, containing the e-mail address and phone number of the corresponding author.